-A few quick tips on how to do things better can make all the difference when it comes to your personal finances and so I've put together these 25 personal finance tips to help you get your money right.
+A few quick tips on how to do things better can make all the difference when it comes to your personal finances.
+So here are 25 money-saving tips to help you get your money right.

-Go through your closet and your house, sell the things you don't need or use and put the money you earn in savings or towards debt.
+Decluttering is an excellent way to increase your streams of income.
+Go through your closet and your house, and sell the things you don't need or use.
+Put the money you earn into savings or use it to pay down debt.

-Do an inbox detox - Unsubscribe from retailer emails so you don't get tempted to make impulse purchases every time they announce a sale.
-There will always be another sale.
+Do an inbox detox.
+Unsubscribe from retailer emails so you don't get tempted to make impulse purchases every time they announce a sale.
+Trust me—there will always be another sale!

 3. DIY your hair & nails

-Cut your salon visits by half and do your own hair and nails instead.
+Cut your salon visits by half by doing your own hair and nails instead.
 You'll save a ton of money and you'll still look beautiful.
+This is one of my favorite personal finance tips.

 4. Consider cost per wear